Details of the Careers Programme, Work Experience and Career Guidance support offered by Countesthorpe Academy

 Checks are made on every placement to ensure employers provide a safe working environment for students, have Employer Liability Insurance, Public Liability Insurance and the work is suitable for your child.

-Last week of May half term
+Penultimate week of Summer term

 Important information about Work Experience placements

 Every child must undertake a placement.
-The importance of gaining work based skills and experience is so beneficial that all further education establishments and companies look at this when recruiting students after their GCSE studies.
+The importance of gaining work based skills and experience is so beneficial that all further education establishments and companies look at this when recruiting students after their GCSE and A-Level studies.

-The college encourages all students to find their own placement for the Work Experience Programme.
+The school encourages all students to find their own placement for the Work Experience Programme.
 This will better ensure that students get the most out of the experience, gain relevant knowledge of careers they aspire to go into, and be immersed in a work environment.

 If your child is having problems with finding a placement, they must contact the Careers department immediately for assistance.
 The department can search for experience areas that your child is interested in and generate a list of contacts to try.
-If your child is of Pupil Premium status there is an opportunity for greater assistance in securing a placement.
+If your child is of Pupil Premium/Bursary status there is an opportunity for greater assistance in securing a placement.
 We would however strongly suggest every effort is made to find a self-placement first as this would ensure a better experience for the student focussed on their areas of interest.

 Future options post GCSE